exonum/exonum-btc-anchoring/DEPLOY.md

 You can perform these actions via [exonum-dashboard](exonum:dashboard) web application.
 The application shows `anchoring` address and can change configuration.
-To connect an application with the anchoring node, you must specify its api addresses in the `Settings` tab.
+To connect an application with the `exonum anchoring node`, you must specify its api addresses in the `Settings` tab.
 Also you can change selected validator by these settings.

 ### Change variables